Indian English literature: Later history

+Jhumpa Lahiri is a British-born Indian American of Bengali descent whose works portray the Indian-immigrant experiences in the United States.
+She won the Pulitzer prize for fiction for her debut collection Interpreter of Maladies, which explores the lives of first-generation Indian immigrants.
+Her first novel, The Namesake, which is made into a film, depicts Bengali immigrant-couple struggles and adjustments to move to the United States from Calcutta.
+Her second story collection, Unaccustomed Earth, depicts the experiences of the second and third generation Indian Americans.
+Her second novel, The Lowland, which tells the story of two brothers, Subhash and Udayan Mitra, whose lives diverge sharply against the backdrop of 1960s India and the rise of the Naxalite movement, was placed on the shortlist for the 2013 Man Booker Prize.

-Rohinton Mistry is an India born Canadian author who is a Neustadt International Prize for Literature laureate (2012).
-His first book Tales from Firozsha Baag (1987) published by Penguin Books Canada is a collection of 11 short stories.
+Rohinton Mistry is an Indian-born Canadian author who is a Neustadt International Prize for Literature laureate (2012).
+His first book Tales from Firozsha Baag (1987), published by Penguin Books Canada, is a collection of 11 short stories.
 His novels Such a Long Journey (1991) and A Fine Balance (1995) earned him great acclaim.
 In a similar vein, M. G. Vassanji was born in Kenya of Indian descent and emigrated to Canada; he twice won the Giller Prize, for The Book of Secrets (1994) and The In-Between World of Vikram Lall (2003), as well as the Governor General's Award for English-language non-fiction for A Place Within: Rediscovering India (2008), a travelogue.

 Shashi Tharoor, in his The Great Indian Novel (1989), follows a story-telling (though in a satirical) mode as in the Mahabharata drawing his ideas by going back and forth in time.
-His work as UN official living outside India has given him a vantage point that helps construct an objective Indianness.
-Vikram Chandra is another author who shuffles between India and the United States and has received critical acclaim for his first novel Red Earth and Pouring Rain (1995) and collection of short stories Love and Longing in Bombay (1997).
+His work as UN official living outside India has given him a vantage point that helps construct an objective Indianness.Vikram Chandra is another author who shuffles between India and the United States and has received critical acclaim for his first novel Red Earth and Pouring Rain (1995) and collection of short stories Love and Longing in Bombay (1997).
 His namesake Vikram A. Chandra is a renowned journalist and the author of The Srinagar Conspiracy (2000).
 Suketu Mehta is another writer currently based in the United States who authored Maximum City (2004), an autobiographical account of his experiences in the city of Mumbai.
 In 2008, Aravind Adiga received the Man Booker Prize for his debut novel The White Tiger.